Let's Encrypt Auto-Renewal Setup for Ubuntu Servers

 sudo certbot certificates

 Run this regularly to confirm all certificates are present and have reasonable expiry dates.
+Scheduling a weekly reminder to check manually adds a human checkpoint to your automated setup.

 Set Up Automated Expiry Monitoring